 Why does this solution work most of the times?

-It works since more often than not, when blocking websites, IT administrators limit it on a per-destination basis: which means that they centrally maintain a list of websites that their users are not allowed to browse instead of a deny-all and only authorize approved website policy.
-This actually means that there is a very high probability that the web proxy that you’ll be using won’t be included into the list of website that you are not allowed to browse.
+It works since more often than not when blocking websites, IT administrators limit it on a per-destination basis: which means that they centrally maintain a list of websites that their users are not allowed to browse instead of a deny-all and only authorize approved website policy.
+This actually means that there is a very high probability that the web proxy that you’ll be using won’t be included in the list of website that you are not allowed to browse.

-On the part 1 of this series about “simplified view of internet censorship”, we discussed about how this censorship can be performed on your corporate computer.
-Now let’s go a bit higher on the connection path and discuss about what can be done on the corporate firewall or proxy side of things.
+On part 1 of this series about “simplified view of internet censorship”, we discussed how this censorship can be performed on your corporate computer.
+Now let’s go a bit higher on the connection path and discuss what can be done on the corporate firewall or proxy side of things.

 Internet censorship with firewalls

 Most of the times, companies have one or two internet connections: this connection being a limited resource, IT administrators tend to limit its usage.
 The censorship at this stage can take the form of bandwidth limitation (which is still fine since you can still browse most websites although it can be slow), or denial of access to some websites.
-This is usually done at the firewall side of the company’s router.
+This is usually done on the firewall side of the company’s router.
 Simply side, the filtering is done at the router that is acting as a gateway to the internet.

 – either by checking against regular expressions (or regex) the URL of the destination website the user is trying to see.
 It is then common that IT administrators limit any file download that has the .mp3 extension (or .torrent, .mp4, …)

 – or filtering by protocols and ports: this is what is actually done when the IT administrator denies applications like peer-to-peer since those applications actually need to initiate a communication via a specified port.
-This can be done at the corporate side or at the ISP side
+This can be done on the corporate side or at the ISP side

 – or by limiting by the originating IP address: as I told earlier, IT administrator has a clear map of IP address-computer database.
 Because of that, they can say that for your particular IP address, some websites are not allowed to be reached.
 The only solution for you, for such case, is to use another computer that has eventually less restriction …